localstack/serverless-localstack/README.md

 A `host` or individual endpoints must be configured or this plugin will be deactivated.

 ### Configuration via serverless.yml

+Please refer to the example configuration template below.
+(Please note that most configurations in the sample are optional and need not be specified.)

 ```
 service: myService